MichaelELeonard/Matplotlib-Challenge/README.md

 ##### Link to Matplotlib-Challenge code - https://github.com/MichaelELeonard/Matplotlib-Challenge/blob/main/pymaceuticals_working.ipynb
 <br>

 The task of this challenge was to complete the data analysis on a drug regimen to treat Squamous Cell Carcinoma (SCC), which is a form of skin cancer.
-Pymaceuticals Inc. has a drug of interest for this treatment called Capomulin and a study was conducted to see how Capomulin performed against other SCC drug options.
-249 mice with SCC tumors received a drug regimens to examine their effects on their SCC tumor size.
-The drugs being examined in the study included:
+Pymaceuticals Inc. has a drug of interest for this treatment called Capomulin, so the study was conducted to see how Capomulin performed against other SCC drug options.
+249 mice with SCC tumors received drug regimens to examine effects on their SCC tumor size.
+The drugs in the study included:
 * Capomulin
 * Ceftamin
 * Infubinol